Development Guidelines

 Test suite Command Results can be viewed in

-Component tests ./gradlew componentTests {project folder}/build/reports/tests/componentTests/index.html
+Component tests ./gradlew componentTests --continue {project folder}/build/reports/tests/componentTests/index.html

 Any individual component test ./gradlew componentTests --tests TestClassName {project folder}/build/reports/tests/componentTests/index.html